Flawless Physio Logo

 The Plantar Fascia is a band of tissue that runs from the heel bone to the forefoot.
 It is a non-contractile tissue whose primary purpose is to provide stability to the foot.
 If the Plantar Fascia becomes overloaded, it can become inflamed, leading to Plantar Fasciitis.

-Plantar fasciitis is mostly felt on the inside of the heel but is can spread along the arch of the foot.
+Plantar fasciitis is primarily felt on the inside of the heel but it can spread along the arch of the foot.
 It is commonly painful at the start of a run, eases during and is worse after.

 Heel Fat Pad Syndrome

-On the heel bone’s underside is a Heel Fat Pad that acts as a cushion for the calcaneus—excess pressure on this fat pad when running can cause swelling and pain in the heel.
+Under the heel bone (Calcaneus) is a Heel Fat Pad that acts as a cushion.
+Excess pressure on this fat pad when running can cause swelling and pain in the heel after running.

 Lateral Heel Pain

 This additional force that the lateral heel is not accustomed to can result in pain.
-Other causes can be foot deformity or poor biomechanics that lead to excess pressure on the lateral heel bone.
+Other causes can High arches (Pes Cavus) or poor biomechanics that lead to excess pressure on the lateral heel bone.

 Calcaneus Stress Fracture